salaxios/Sonar.js/README.md

 - Character faces work !

-- Community plugin support is highly variable, many do not work yet.
-Some will load, others will break the game, many will not work as intended.(FOSSIL should theoretically work, VisuStella does not work yet, UltraMode7 Works).
+- Community plugin support is highly variable,The majority work, but some do not.
+Both FOSSIL and VisuStella Core work, though some of the higher level visustella plugins like visustella save currently crash.

-- Saving/Loading games do not work yet, but this is a trivial fix, just need to rig up translation layer for the file IO that RPGMaker MZ usually uses in NW.JS
+- Saving/Loading games do not work yet, but this is a trivial fix, just need to rig up translation layer for the Node file IO that RPGMaker MZ usually uses in NW.JS

 - Audio has been added! a few glitches when multiple sound effects are attempted to be played over each other.